 - Kuilima Cove

-- Waimea Bay (in between swells)
+- Waimea Bay (between swells)

 Kid-friendly beaches

-- Waimea Bay (in summer)
+- Waimea Bay (summer)

 - Three Tables (summer and occasionally in winter)